KeremAR/DevOps-Cheat/CI-CD/cicd-readme.md

 - ![Regression Testing](/Media/media1.svg)

 ## Testing in CI/CD

+### Smoke Testing
+Smoke testing is a basic level of software testing that checks whether the most crucial functions of an application work properly.
+It helps identify major issues before deeper testing.

 ### Unit Testing
 **Unit testing** is a software testing procedure that examines individual software units.
 A unit refers to a section of an application—a function, method, procedure, or entire module.